ChairLeg39/VBA-challenge/README.md

 KU Boot Camp Week 2 Challenge - Stock Analysis VBA Script

 ## Introduction
 This VBA script is designed to analyze stock data across consecutive years.
 It leverages three primary For Loops to aggregate and calculate key financial indicators for a variety of stocks.
 The script dynamically accommodates data from different years by incrementing the year as it processes through each worksheet.
-The output includes the stock ticker, yearly change, percentage change, and total stock volume, along with the greatest increase, decrease, and total volume metrics.
+The output includes the ticker symbol, yearly change, percentage change, and total stock volume, along with the greatest increase, decrease, and total volume metrics.

 ## Overview of For Loops

 ### First For Loop - Stock Ticker and Volume Calculation
-- Sets initial variables for calculating stock ticker and volume calculation.
+- Sets initial variables for calculating ticker symbol and volume calculation.
 - Sets an initial stock volume to zero to ensure accurate summation.
 - Prints column names for data headers.
-- Compares adjacent cells to identify unique ticker symbols and print the output.
+- Compares adjacent cells to identify unique ticker symbols and prints the output.
 - Aggregates total stock volume per ticker and prints the output.
 - Resets total stock volume to zero to ensure accurate per-stock aggregation.